Creation Care efforts at AMBS

 - The Chapel of the Sermon on the Mount was renovated in 2011; one major goal was to improve energy efficiency.

-- Bicycle racks and showering facilities encourage students and employees use bicycle transportation.
+- Bicycle racks and showering facilities encourage students and employees to use bicycle transportation.

 - Recycling bins are present throughout the campus, and the seminary contracts with a firm that separates recyclable materials from trash.